Pray for Us

 It’s good for saints to pray for each other (Ja 5:16a), and effectual, fervent prayers of righteous souls can make a real difference.
 (16b) Paul asks his brothers to pray for himself and for those working alongside him (He 13:8), at times even begging in the strongest possible language.
 (Ro 15:30) So, is it reasonable to ask saints in Heaven to pray for us?

-Though all saints are part of Christ’s body, the Church (Ep 5:25-27), including those in Heaven (He 12:23) there are some difficulties with this idea.
+Though all saints are part of Christ’s body, the Church (Ep 5:25-27), including those in Heaven (He 12:23), there are significant difficulties with this practice.

 Secondly, praying to Heavenly saints presumes they can hear us across the immense expanse of the universe, which is, again, presumption; there is zero indication of this in Scripture.